bernardofnoro/API_BACK_FRONT/README.md

 /delete/id
 ```

-You're all set to go and use this API with it's full potential!
+You're all set to go and use this API and it's full potential!

 I hope you enjoy this  Restful API , had a lot of fun doing it!